overcharged ac system gauge readings

 • If it shows 250 PSI / 30 PSI, it means you have air somewhere in the system.

-• If it shows 225 PSI / 80 PSI, it could be that the expansion valve is likely to open too wide.
+• If it shows 225 PSI / 80 PSI, it could be that the expansion valve is likely open too wide.
 This could also mean you have lots of refrigerant in the system.

-• If it shows 200 PSI / 70 PSI, it means that there is some blockage in the system, which might be either before or at the expansion device.
+• If it shows 200 PSI / 70 PSI, it means that there is some blockage in the system which might be either before or at the expansion device.

 • If it shows 150 PSI / 30 PSI, it means that there is water in the system.

-• If it shows 150 PSI / >10 PSI, it means that there could be a leakage somewhere in the system or your expansion valve might be stuck open.
+• If it shows 150 PSI / >10 PSI, it means that there could be leakage somewhere in the system or your expansion valve might be stuck open.

-• If it shows 125 PSI / 30 PSI, it means the system might be uncharged, or there’s too much oil in the compressor.
+• If it shows 125 PSI / 30 PSI, it means the system might be uncharged or there’s too much oil in the compressor.

 • If it shows 100 PSI /100 PSI, it means you have a burnt coil or your compressor is not engaging due to insufficient power coming to it.